Skip to content

 UniColorado truck at a heat pump installation job site with outdoor condenser unit

-UniColorado is the most experienced heat pump installer in Colorado and one of the first contractors approved for the HEAR program.
+UniColorado is the most experienced heat pump installer in Colorado.
 We've designed and installed thousands of systems across the Front Range.

-We apply eligible utility rebates and tax credits as upfront discounts, keeping your project simple and cost-effective.
+While we're not accepting new HEAR projects due to the funding situation, we still apply Xcel Energy rebates and state tax credits as upfront discounts, keeping your project simple and cost-effective.

 If you're planning a heat pump upgrade, you're in the right place.